Credit Hours: 33

 - For the cost information, as well as payment deadlines, see the Bursar's Office website

 The program requires 33 hours of coursework if the student has all the necessary prerequisites for admission.
 It involves both classroom and clinical experiences.
 Many of the courses are delivered online.
 Others are offered at times that accommodate working professionals.
-The Special Education MAT is housed in the Department of Learning and Teaching.Always consult with an advisor before selecting courses.
+The Special Education MAT is housed in the Department of Literacy and Special Education.Always consult with an advisor before selecting courses.

 SPED-6709 - Regulations and Requirements in Special Education